microsoft/superbenchmark/docs/getting-started/configuration.md

 you need to provide an [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) file to configure host list for managed nodes.

-Here're some basic examples you can start from.
+Here're some basic examples as your starting point.
 * One managed node, same node as control node.
   ```ini title="local.ini"
   [all]